This document describes how to troubleshoot two Spanning Tree Protocol (STP) inconsistencies, Port VLAN ID (PVID) and Type.

 There can be different types of STP inconsistencies:

-Cisco Catalyst switches implement PVST using Inter-Switch Link (ISL) trunks.
+Cisco Catalyst switches implement PVST that use Inter-Switch Link (ISL) trunks.
 With the support of IEEE 802.1Q and ISL trunking, a way was needed for interoperation between PVST and the IEEE 802.1Q concept of a single spanning tree for all VLANs.
 The PVST+ feature was introduced to address this requirement.

 This list shows how PVST+ interoperates with IEEE 802.1Q or IEEE 802.1D, if the Native VLAN on an IEEE 802.1Q trunk is VLAN 1: